codefordenver/waterbeacon/README.md

 The dev server will run on `localhost:8000` by default.
 If you prefer another port, just pass the desired port number following the previous command.
 That is `./manage.py migrate --settings=settings.dev ${PORT}`

 _Note_: to deactive the virtual env wrapper, just run `deactivate`.

+# React Installation Guide

+React is installed as a standalone app created using `django-admin startapp` within the Django framework called 'frontend' using the following versions:

+* npm: 6.7.0
+* node: 9.11.2

+Make sure that you are in the 'frontend' directory:
+* install webpack `npm i webpack webpack-cli --save-dev`
+* install babel `npm i @babel/core babel-loader @babel/preset-env @babel/preset-react babel-plugin-transform-class-properties --save-dev`
+* install React and prop-types: `npm i react react-dom prop-types --save-dev`

+For development, you must run webpack within the frontend folder, which will also download and update all the necessary node_modules on execution:

+`npm run dev`

+This command will watch for changes to the React files and re-run webpack when files are updated.